A general rule-of-thumb is:

 Residential tank water heaters usually store 20-100 gallons of water, whereas tankless water heaters don’t store any water.

 Still can’t figure it out?
-Our team of expert plumbers is here to help!
+Our team of expert Michigan plumbers are here to help!

 Deciding on a water heater is a big decision, and our team of pros wants to make sure it’s the right one.
 Our experts will always take the time to ensure they are providing you with a quality recommendation before any work is done.

 Schedule an estimate today!